 ATOM, a token for the platform

-The work of the validators in any case must be rewarding, and as in most blockchains, that reward is given in native tokens, in this case, ATOM tokens.
-But this selection of validators respects the rules of any PoS consensus protocol, so to be elected you must have a significant staking to be able to participate.
+The work of the validators in any case must be rewarding, and as in most blockchains, this reward is given in native tokens, in this case, ATOM tokens.
+But this selection of validators respects the rules of any PoS consensus protocol, so to be chosen you must have a staking important to be able to participate.
 This means that validators must store and lock balances in ATOM to obtain such participation.